 Sololá is a much lesser visited town at a short distance from the lake – just 20 minutes drive from Panajachel.
 You will pass through on your way to the lake and on your way out, so you may as well make time for it.
 The market is significantly less touristy than that of Chichicastenango or other markets around the lake (in fact, it is not touristy at all and you won’t find souvenirs there), which makes it all the more charming!

 Practical Information To Plan Your Trip To Lake Atitlan

-Where to base yourself when visiting Lake Atitlan, Guatemala
+Where to stay in Lake Atitlan, Guatemala